Dental Implants vs. Dentures: Which Is the Better Option for You?

 an elderly woman asking a dentist whether dental implants versus dentures

 Missing teeth can affect more than just your smile—they can impact your confidence, your ability to eat and speak, and your overall oral health.
+When it comes to tooth replacement, two leading options are dental implants and traditional dentures.

 Let’s explore what each option offers to help you make the best decision.